box/box-python-sdk/docs/hubs.md

   - Indicates if a shared link can be created for the Box Hub.
 - can_public_shared_link_be_created `Optional[bool]`
   - Indicates if a public shared link can be created for the Box Hub.
+- copy_hub_access `Optional[UpdateHubByIdV2025R0CopyHubAccess]`
+  - Specifies who is allowed to copy the Box Hub. * `all` - Any user with access to the Hub can copy it. * `company` - Only users within the same enterprise as the Hub can copy it. * `none` - No one can copy the Hub.
 - box_version `BoxVersionHeaderV2025R0`
   - Version header.
 - extra_headers `Optional[Dict[str, Optional[str]]]`